mcruz206/LearnAI-Bootcamp/lab04.6-manage_models_and_automate_model_retraining/README.md

 There is a comprehensive Learning Path you can use to prepare for this course [located here](https://github.com/Azure/learnAnalytics-CreatingSolutionswiththeTeamDataScienceProcess-/blob/master/Instructions/Learning%20Path%20-%20Creating%20Solutions%20with%20the%20Team%20Data%20Science%20Process.md).

 ## Introduction and setup
-[The Primary Concepts for this lab are here](https://docs.microsoft.com/en-us/azure/machine-learning/preview/model-management-overview) and [another here](https://docs.microsoft.com/en-us/azure/machine-learning/preview/model-management-configuration).
+The [Primary Concepts for this Workshop are here](https://docs.microsoft.com/en-us/azure/machine-learning/preview/model-management-overview) and [another here](https://docs.microsoft.com/en-us/azure/machine-learning/preview/model-management-configuration).
 We'll refer to these throughout the lab.

 ***NOTE*** The following steps must be completed ***prior*** to attempting this workshop: